Member Projects and Activities

-We do allow participation in our VSGs for companies that are not Shared Assessments members to ensure we are taking a comprehensive look at the needs of the specific verticals.
+We allow participation in our VSGs for companies that are not Shared Assessments members to ensure we are taking a comprehensive look at the needs of specific verticals.
 Non-member participation is limited to one year from date of signature of the VSG Rules of Participation agreement.
 No other benefits of membership, including access to the Program Toolkit, are provided to non-members.

 Asset Management Vertical Strategy Group

 The Asset Management – Vertical Strategy Group (AM-VSG) has been created to gather thought leadership, exchange ideas, share best practices and identify collaboration opportunities regarding asset management third party risk management.
 Shared Assessments recognizes the expanding risk landscape and regulatory requirements for asset management firms and seeks to: